-- 1. Make every effort to locate the student immediately, and do not leave the student alone. - 2.
+- 1. Find another employee and make every effort to locate the student immediately.
+One of the employees must stay with the student. - 2.
 Immediately report the situation to a CRT member or the building administrator or designee.
 If the employee cannot reach the building administrator, designee or any of the CRT members, the employee will notify the student's parent/guardian and contact emergency services.
-The employee may also contact the National Suicide Prevention Lifeline (800-273-8255) for assistance.
+The employee may also contact the National Suicide Prevention Lifeline (800-273-8255) or 988 for assistance.
 As soon as practical, the employee will notify the building administrator or designee.

-When a CRT member or the building administrator or designee receives notification that a student is believed to be having a suicide crisis, he or she will take the following steps:
+When a CRT member or the building administrator or designee receives notification that a student is believed to be having a suicide crisis, the CRT member, administrator or designee will take the following steps:

 - 1. If the student cannot be located or leaves after being located, a CRT member or the building administrator or designee will contact the parent/guardian to explain the district's concern. - 2.
-If the student has been located, the CRT member or the building administrator or designee will, based on his or her training and an assessment of the student, determine the appropriate action, including whether to call emergency services, and implement the appropriate response. - 3.
-At an appropriate time after the crisis has passed, a school counselor and a CRT member will meet with the student and his or her parents/guardians to discuss support and safety systems, available resources, coping skills and collaborative ways to support the student.
+If the student has been located, the CRT member and the building administrator or designee will, based on their training and an assessment of the student, determine the appropriate action, including whether to call emergency services, and implement the appropriate response. - At an appropriate time after the crisis has passed, appropriate CRT members will meet with the student and the student's parents/guardians to discuss support and safety systems, available resources, coping skills and collaborative ways to support the student.